Eligible to use the scheme

 Following the checks made, if you are not in immediate danger, the police, along with other safeguarding agencies, will discuss the information they have gathered.

 If your partner has a record of violent or abusive behaviour, or there is other information that shows you may be at risk, the police will decide who to tell, face to face.
 While this will normally be you, the police may decide to tell someone who can best protect you, such as a social worker, and may discuss a safety plan to help and support you.
 A support worker can also go to this meeting, if you want.
-This could be someone from Victim Support NI or Women’s Aid, for example.
+This could be someone from Victim Support NI or Women’s Aid.

 The police may contact you with information about your partner, whether you have asked for a background check or not.
 If they have received indirect information about your partner, they may decide it is necessary to warn you about their history of abuse.
 All information the police tell you is confidential and must only be used to protect you.